 From Neighbourhood to Cyberhood

 Cybercrime now feels like more of a threat than physical crime for a rising number of households across England and Wales, with more people either falling victim personally or knowing someone who has been a victim of online theft.
-According to research carried out in conjunction with Avast, a cybersecurity leader in the UK, we found that those who believe cybercrime is less of a threat than physical crime are firmly in the minority (15%).
-Read the full reports below:
+According to research carried out in conjunction with Avast, a leading cybersecurity company in the UK, we found that those who believe cybercrime is less of a threat than physical crime are firmly in the minority (14%).
+Find out more about our research

 Avast believe in making the world a safer place by preventing cybercriminals from harming those in our society who are at risk of falling victim.
 It is their mission to provide people with the information and tools they need to stay safe online so that together we can create a world where everyone feels protected from cybercrime, no matter who they are, where they are or how they connect to the internet.